flattr/browser-extension-auth-flow-demo/publisher-website/README.md

 #### 2. Verify the data signature

 Before we can verify the payload signature we need to prepare the data and signature parts of the payload.
-Both parts are base64 encded strings and we need to [turn them both into array buffers](#to-array-buffer).
+Both parts are base64 encoded strings and we need to [turn them both into array buffers](#to-array-buffer).
 We also need to base64 decode the signature before use.

 Lastly, using the imported key from the last step we can now verify the payload signature using [crypto.subtle.verify](https://developer.mozilla.org/en-US/docs/Web/API/SubtleCrypto/verify):